telliott99/MyCrypto/part1/intro.rst

 The classic one is, of course, what is your mother’s maiden name?
 But there are plenty of others, as I’m sure you know.

 A twist on this is when the server generates a question for you on its own.
 This happened for me with a Chase credit card, where they came up with a question (don't ask me how) and I didn't know the answer.
+Since they also had an old phone number, I was stuck.

-It can also happen by design.
+New challenge questions can also happen by design.
 The site queries one of the credit agencies for your old addresses, presents a list, and then asks at which ones have you lived or *not* lived.

 My take on this is that it is fine, with one proviso.
 The website *must allow you to set your own answers*, and they should allow anything.
 For example: